https://www.chefspencil.com

 Balut, otherwise known as duck embryo, is a popular, yet controversial dish that consists of a boiled duck embryo seasoned with ginger, salt, pepper, and kumquat.

 In Vietnam, it is a popular breakfast dish, but not everyone enjoys slurping underdeveloped duck embryos straight from the shell first thing in the morning.
-It is also popular in the Philippines and other countries in South East Asia.
+It is also a popular food in the Philippines and other countries in South East Asia.

 Still, if you want a protein-rich, flavorful dish with a complex taste, and you’re not put off by the presentation, you should give it a try.